 Born a Fen Tiger, I grew up in Cambridge.
 I studied there and at Kings College London and in Salisbury.
 Following a very varied career (DJ, Company Accountant, Restaurant Manager, etc. etc.) I was ordained into the Church of England and served 4 years in Liverpool before coming to Suffolk.

 I have lived in Hartest for nearly 30 years and all my 4 children attended Hartest School before embarking on their educational path.
-I am employed as a part time teacher and my husband James works in the wine trade, based in Newmarket.
+I am a retired teacher and my husband James works in the wine trade, based in Newmarket.
 I decided to take up the role of Foundation governor to further the links between the Church and the school.

 1 x Staff Governor